hmc-cs111-spring2023/project-pitch/README.md

 **Additionally, be prepared to talk about your project in class on Monday, March 27.** There's nothing extra to prepare for this discussion (other than doing this assignment); but be prepared to discuss.
-The goal for Monday's class will be to feel confident about your project, thanks to the work you've done for this assignment and the feedback you will get in class.
+The goal for that class will be to feel confident about your project, thanks to the work you've done for this assignment and the feedback you will get in class.